Your workforce is already neurodiverse. We make sure your systems know it.

 • Multi-academy trusts and education groups

-• Teachers, SENCOs, pastoral teams and leaders
+• Teachers, SENCOs, pastoral teams, estates teams and senior leaders

-The challenges we help schools navigate
+The challenges we help education settings navigate

-• Rising learner overwhelm, disengagement and behaviour concerns
+• rising learner overwhelm, disengagement and behaviour concerns

-• Staff confidence gaps around SEND and inclusion
+• staff confidence gaps around SEND and inclusion

-• Supporting transitions, retention and future pathways
+• challenges around transition, retention and post-16 pathways

 Our approach